thomstrub/SEI-Repo/work/w11/d3/profilePage.md

 ### Setting up the Profile Page

-- Lets import our components and render them out in different rows like wireframe
+- Lets import our components and render them out in different rows like the wireframe

 ```js